sanj33krsna/AI-ML-Stuff/README.md

 <br>
 <strong><a href=https://github.com/sanj33krsna/AI-ML-Stuff/tree/main/Plant_Leaf_Disease> Plant Leaf Disease Classification: </a></strong>
 <br>
 Using **ResNet** type of a CNN, and plant disease data consisting of different leaves, to classify the test data.
-To understand the working of ResNet using **TensorFlow**.
+To understand the working of ResNet using **PyTorch**.
 The final result being classification done at 99.2% of the given test data.

 ## Setup Linux for ML: